soundproofboot/readme-generator/output/README.md

 ## Questions
-You can check out my other projects on [GitHub](https://www.github.com/g) Contact me at h for any further questions.
+You can check out my other projects on [GitHub](https://www.github.com/soundproofboot).
+Contact me at colinedwinbares@gmail.com for any further questions.